The Customer Service Skills You Need to Succeed (And How to Develop Them)

 Sometimes, your customers will be angry with you.
 Sometimes, your customers will need extra attention to understand things.
 Sometimes, things will simply be difficult.

-Patience not only helps you deliver better service, but one study from the University of Toronto found that being impatient not only impedes our ability to enjoy life, but it makes us worse at doing hard things (like delivering great customer service).
+Patience not only helps you deliver better service, but a study from the University of Toronto found that being impatient not only impedes our ability to enjoy life, but it makes us worse at doing hard things (like delivering great customer service).

 How to Develop Patience

-Understand the addictive nature of anger, irritation and outrage.
+- Understand the addictive nature of anger, irritation and outrage.
 The more you feel these emotions, the more like you are to keep feeling them.
 Understanding that makes it clear why it’s so important to be more patient.

-Upgrade your attitude towards discomfort and pain.
+- Upgrade your attitude towards discomfort and pain.
 In uncomfortable situations with customers where you feel your patience wearing thin, remind yourself that “this is merely uncomfortable, not intolerable.”

-Pay attention to when the irritation/pain starts.
+- Pay attention to when the irritation/pain starts.
 Find the cues that cause you to lose your cool.
 That way, you can correct course before it’s too late.

-Control your self-talk.
+- Control your self-talk.
 The things we say to ourselves have an uncanny ability of coming true, whether they’re positive or negative.
 So when you say “this customer is really starting to piss me off,”instead of, for example, “this is a tough situation, but I’m going to stay calm and do what it takes to solve the problem,” it can have a big impact on what the reality becomes.

 Customer Service Skill #4: Clarity in Communication

 Clarity isn’t just important for making your customer feel good and accomplished—it can also make a big impact on your bottom line.

 What if you could send one less email per support interaction because you didn’t have to clarify anything that your customer didn’t understand the first time?